erykdesjardins/vaniryk/README.md

 # vaniryk
-A truly lighter jQuery alternative
+A light and easy to use DOM wrapper.